dotbitHQ/did-contracts/docs/zh-hans/数据结构/sub-account/witness-structure.md

     records: Records,
     // This is a count field, it mainly used to prevent replay attacks.
     nonce: Uint64,
-    // Uused, If sub-account of sub-account is enabled.
+    // If sub-account of sub-account is enabled.
     enable_sub_account: Uint8,
-    // Uused, The price of renew sub-account of this sub-account.
+    // The price of renew sub-account of this sub-account.
     renew_sub_account_price: Uint64,
+    // The approval that can be fulfilled in the future.
+    approval: AccountApproval,
 }
 ```